Space Quest

 Space Quest is a series of six comic science fiction adventure games released between 1986 and 1995.
 The games follow the adventures of a hapless janitor named Roger Wilco who finds himself entangled in intergalactic plots.

 Initially created for Sierra On-Line by Mark Crowe and Scott Murphy (who called themselves the "Two Guys from Andromeda"), the games parody science fiction properties such as Star Wars and Star Trek as well as pop-culture phenomena from McDonald's to Microsoft.
 The series' sense of humor is characterized by puns and farcical storylines.
 Roger Wilco is depicted as an underdog who saves the universe (often by accident), only to be ignored or punished for violating minor regulations in the process.

 The Space Quest games have been called "beloved cult classics" and influential adventure games of their era.
 Numerous collections of the games have been released since the 1990s, and the games continue to be sold on modern storefronts.

 Development

 Mark Crowe and Scott Murphy met at Sierra.
 Crowe already worked at the company in marketing, and Murphy joined as a programmer.
-Both shared an interest in science fiction and felt that Sierra needed a game to distinguish from fantasy-themed titles such as Sierra's flagship King's Quest and The Black Cauldron, the latter they both worked on.
+Both shared an interest in science fiction and felt that Sierra needed a game to distinguish from fantasy-themed titles such as Sierra's flagship King's Quest and The Black Cauldron, the latter of which they both worked on.
 The two also felt the studio released games with serious storylines and lacked a comedy game, with a protagonist who was a "regular guy" rather than a hero.

 "Sierra was in a mindset where everything was medieval and it was all fairly serious.
 I wanted to do a game that was more fun.
 We even liked the idea of 'fun death'!
 I mean, if the player is gonna die or fail, they should at least get a laugh out of it."